video-SALMONN 2: Caption-Enhanced Audio-Visual Large Language Models: Related Work

 \subsection{RL for LLMs}

-RL with human feedback (RLHF) \cite{ouyang2022training} is a widely adopted strategy for improving the performance of textual LLMs.
-Early approaches commonly employed proximal policy optimisation \cite{schulman2017proximalpolicyoptimizationalgorithms} in conjunction with a reward model trained on human preference data.
-Building on this foundation, DPO \cite{rafailov2024direct} eliminates the need for a separate reward model by leveraging the LLM itself to optimise directly from paired preference data.
-KTO \cite{ethayarajh2024kto} further simplifies the process by removing the requirement for paired preference data altogether.
-Extending this direction, RLAIF \cite{lee2023rlaif} adopts a cost-efficient framework by using model-generated feedback in place of human input, significantly reducing human involvement.
-Most recently, GRPO \cite{shao2024deepseekmath} improves efficiency and stability, particularly in tasks such as mathematical reasoning, by comparing relative rewards among candidate responses within a group, thereby removing the need for a separate value network.
+RL with human feedback (RLHF) \citep{ouyang2022training} is a widely adopted strategy for improving the performance of textual LLMs.
+Early approaches commonly employed proximal policy optimisation \citep{schulman2017proximalpolicyoptimizationalgorithms} in conjunction with a reward model trained on human preference data.
+Building on this foundation, DPO \citep{rafailov2024direct} eliminates the need for a separate reward model by leveraging the LLM itself to optimise directly from paired preference data.
+Iterative RPO \citep{pang2024iterative} combines DPO and NLL loss and iteratively conducts optimisation for better reasoning capability.
+KTO \citep{ethayarajh2024kto} further simplifies the process by removing the requirement for paired preference data altogether.
+Extending this direction, RL with AI feedback \citep{lee2023rlaif} adopts a cost-efficient framework by using model-generated feedback in place of human input, significantly reducing human involvement.
+Most recently, GRPO \citep{shao2024deepseekmath} improves efficiency and stability, particularly in tasks such as mathematical reasoning, by comparing relative rewards among candidate responses within a group, thereby removing the need for a separate value network.